umbrellio/sequel-connection_guard/README.md

 DB.raw_handle
 ```

-Note that this will return `nil` if the database is unreachable.
+Beware that this will raise `Sequel::DatabaseConnectionError` if the database is currently
+unreachable.

 ### Model guard